danielleWilliams4dx/Go-CS330/2 namingAndDataTypes.md

 ```

 ## A Quick Note About Objects
-In Go, **structs**, or structures, are similar to objects in object-oriented programming.
-Structs are created with types, which are similar to classes.
+In Go, **structs**, or structures, are user-defined types and are similar to classes in traditional object-oriented programming.
+Structs are declared with the **type** and **struct** keywords.
 Methods can be defined on types with a receiver argument, which specifies the type and is placed between the **func** keyword and the function name.

 ```
 package main